hahahahaman/hahahahaman.github.io/_posts/2015-11-1-adding-text.md

 don't look at ffi stuff too much.
-The most confusing part about it was this group of _wrap_ macros that created lisp functions and objects around the foreign objects, for instance _defcwraptype_ does stuff like making access to a C structs the same as one would access Lisp structs\; this was weird because I inspected these objects and thought they were foreign.
-It's pretty nice and simple, after I finally understood what was going on\; really the only goal was to abstract the foreign stuff to be more lispy, but I thought I had to approach everything as if it was foreign to access the info I need for the tutorial.
+The most confusing part about it was this group of _wrap_ macros that created lisp functions and objects around the foreign objects, for instance _defcwraptype_ does stuff like making access to a C structs the same as one would access Lisp structs; this was weird because I inspected these objects and thought they were foreign.
+It's pretty nice and simple, after I finally understood what was going on; really the only goal was to abstract the foreign stuff to be more lispy, but I thought I had to approach everything as if it was foreign to access the info I need for the tutorial.
 Text drawing works now, but I'm kind of dishearten by the impending work to get sound